Moving Average Crossover Strategy: The Only 5 Setups You Actually Need

 Whipsaw markets destroy crossover accounts through death by a thousand cuts.
 Averages cross back and forth repeatedly.
 Each false indication generates a small loss that compounds into significant drawdown.

 Retail traders often respond by tightening stops or switching to faster averages.
 This increases whipsaw frequency.
 The institutional approach is the opposite: wider stops, smaller positions, and higher confirmation requirements during choppy periods.
+Some traders also apply a simple circuit breaker here, stepping away for the rest of the session after two crossover stop-outs in a row, since a whipsaw regime rarely resolves itself in the next attempt.

 This counterintuitive approach preserves capital during difficult periods.
 It maintains the ability to capture genuine trend moves when they emerge.